 Tsunami: A series of ocean waves generated by any rapid large-scale disturbance of the sea water.
 Most tsunamis are generated by earthquakes, but they may also be caused by volcanic eruptions, landslides, undersea slumps or meteor impacts.

-- Earthquake in the Classroom - Students structures using toothpicks and miniature marshmallows.
+- Testing Model Structures: Jell-O Earthquake in the Classroom - Students structures using toothpicks and miniature marshmallows.
 They test the strength of the structures during a simulated earthquake that takes place on a tray of Jell-O®.

 - Seismology in the Classroom - Students make model seismographs and read sample seismograms.